 pool.close()

-OCR may not be accurate with recognizing the distorted, curved, or slanted text at the pages.
-Probably using OpenAI for the purpose could be also a good option.
+OCR may not accurately recognize distorted, curved, or slanted text on the pages.
+Using OpenAI for this purpose could probably also be a good option.

 Anyway, recognition needs to be done only once.
 The archive is not small, but it is finite.

-Performance-wise, on my Macbook i7, recognition was taking around 2 seconds per image.
+Performance-wise, on my MacBook i7, recognition took around two seconds per image.

-The next phase is text clean up.
-It was required because the OCR process was not perfect (as far as source images were not perfect as well) and some words were found broken or skewed.
-I tried various ways to fix such errors, and one approach was found to be great: OpenAI completion API.
-My script was sending a raw output from the OCR to Openai with the following prompt: “Don’t change text.
-Just fix the formatting.”.
-Together with the formatting, it fixed the broken words and typos.
-Version 3.5 was not quote accurate.
-It worked like for 90% of cases, but sometimes it was hallucinating and added something out of the thin air (look at the second half of the text):
+The next phase is text cleanup.
+It was required because the OCR process was not perfect (as the source images were not perfect either), and some words were broken or skewed.
+I tried various ways to fix such errors, and one approach turned out to be great: the OpenAI Completions API.
+My script sent raw OCR output to OpenAI with the following prompt: “Don’t change text.
+Just fix the formatting.”
+Together with the formatting, it fixed broken words and typos.
+Version 3.5 was not quite accurate.
+It worked in about 90% of cases, but sometimes it hallucinated and added something out of thin air (look at the second half of the text):

-GPT-4 was found much more accurate.
+GPT-4 was much more accurate.
 I saw some hallucinations too, but all of them were minor.

 The main challenge with recognition was that it was difficult to distinguish between, say, advertisements and the main text on the magazine pages.
 Some pages have two articles on them.
 The OCR software blended everything together.
 I am writing about classification as an attempt to perform this separation.